4 Empire State Reunion Locations

 Located 11 miles north of Lake George, Up Yonda Farm features 73 acres to hike and explore with your group.
 Wildlife exhibits, hiking trails, a maple sugar house, a woodworking program and a butterfly garden are all available.

 Just down the road from the steamboat docks is the most popular beach in Lake George: Million Dollar Beach.
 The beach is free, except for parking, and features plenty of room to swim, sand volleyball courts, lifeguards on duty, picnic areas and locker rooms.
-Great for a beach getaway for your reunion members.
+Great for a beach getaway for your family members.

 Breathtaking Views in Buffalo